iobruno/data-engineering-zoomcamp/week_4_analytics_engineering/dbt-duckdb/README.md

 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

 ## TODO:
-- [ ] Bootstrap dbt with DuckDB Adapter
+- [x] Bootstrap dbt with DuckDB Adapter for NY Tripdata
 - [ ] Integrate with PipeRider